joelcalkins28/crm-test-4/STATUS.md

 *   Fixed Vercel build failure by adding `prisma generate` to the build script in `package.json`.
 *   Refactored Prisma Client instantiation to use a singleton pattern (`src/lib/prisma.ts`) to potentially resolve build-time initialization issues.
 *   Explicitly set `engineType = "library"` in `prisma.schema` generator options as another attempt to fix build initialization.
+*   Installed `@prisma/extension-accelerate` and applied it to the singleton Prisma Client instance to align with the Accelerate DATABASE_URL.

 ### Next Steps: